datastax/python-driver/README.md

 cqlengine
 ===============

-cqlengine is a Cassandra CQL ORM for Python in the style of the Django orm and mongoengine
+cqlengine is a Cassandra CQL 3 ORM for Python with an interface similar to the Django orm and mongoengine

 [Documentation](https://cqlengine.readthedocs.org/en/latest/)